deplicator/assignments/README.md

 I debated the ethics of posting solutions to assignments on line.
 I decided having my work available thwarts anyone who would blatantly try to pass it as their own.
-Also, I've gained insights in reading others code.
-I hope this will helps others.
+Also, I've gained insights in reading code written by others.
+I hope this helps someone.

 The final decision came down to it being convenient to reference old work.